Publications

 Frontiers

-Growth mindset is an important aspect of children’s socioemotional development and is subject to change due to environmental influence.
-Orchestral music education may function as a fertile context >>
+Orchestral Music Education as a Context for Fostering Growth Mindsets Growth mindset is an important aspect of children’s socioemotional development and is subject to change due to environmental >>

-Active Music Engagement and Cortisol as an Acute Stress Biomarker
+Research: Active Music Engagement and Cortisol as an Acute Stress Biomarker

 Dr. Steven John Holochwost, Sheri L. Robb, Amanda K. Henley, Kristin Stegenga, Susan M. Perkins, Kristen A. Russ, Seethal A. Jacob, David Delgado, Joan E. Haase, Caitlin M. Krater